-Port to Port: Most moving companies charge from the time that the crew leaves their office to the time they get back to it, and this is known as "port to port" ; and although some moving companies don't charge port to port, they include that lost time with (typically sneaky) "one time fees" or simply higher hourly rates.
+Port to Port: Most older & well established moving companies charge from the time that the crew leaves their office to the time they get back to it, and this is known as "port to port" ; and although many (mostly younger) moving companies don't charge port to port, they include that lost time with (typically sneaky) "one time fees" or simply higher hourly rates.
 Many people making their first move assume that hourly rates don't start until the movers arrive at the house or load the first piece of furniture, and that the clock stops as soon as the last piece is in the new home.
 Consider the fact that the movers have already been working for quite some time before they arrive at your house.
 They need to prep the trucks, perform office duties, and load any needed materials all prior to even leaving their port of business.
 On top of all this, do you also expect them to give their time spent in transit for free?
 Of course not.
 Nobody can be expected to spend 10 hours working but only get paid for 8.
-The company needs to pay its workers for the work that they do, and that is why every one of them either charges port to port or compensates for it with higher hourly rates.
+The company needs to pay its employees for the work that they do, and that is why every one of them either charges port to port or compensates for it with fees or higher rates.

-Long Distance: For moves traveling more than 50 miles, tariffs mandate that moving companies in Virginia charge based on the combined weight of transported goods and the distance those goods are being transported.
+Long Distance: For moves traveling more than 50 miles, laws mandate that moving companies in Virginia charge based on the combined weight of transported goods and the distance those goods are being transported.
 Weighing is done by putting the entire truck on a large scale before and after your belongings are loaded for transportation, and the first weight of the truck is subtracted from the second weight which leaves only the weight of your items.
 Although the rates occasionally change every few years, the pricing calculations are fixed and companies don’t have a say in dropping your price below current regulations (this was put in place by authorities to prevent larger companies from forcing out smaller companies via reduced rates for combined [aka shared] loads).
 Conversely, companies may ADD charges for a greater profit margin, so there is still a reason to shop around for long distance moving.
 Payment is due upon delivery before the unload is completed and must be cash, certified check, or money order (required as protection for the moving company, as personal checks and credit transactions can be stopped which can become an issue when the customer moved across the country).

 Note: While you can certainly have a long distance move estimated, nobody will ever be perfect at determining the exact weight of all your belongings just by looking at them.
 The actual weight of your goods is what will determine the actual cost.

 The average homeowner has a typical amount of household goods, and for that typical amount the job should take approximately 1 hour per room that is being moved (of course this is for local moves only as travel over longer distances will take a longer amount of time).
 That means if you are moving from a single family home with 2 bedrooms, a kitchen, living room, dining room, and rec room - and you are moving to another single family home within a 30 minute travel time - your move should take just about 6 hours from start to finish.
-This rough average is in no way guaranteed as every person, and thus every home has a different amount of belongings.
+This rough average is in no way guaranteed as every person, and thus every home, has a different amount of belongings.

 Stairs: Moving a fourth floor apartment to another fourth floor apartment will require the movers to carry all of your items up and down a total of at least 6 flights of stairs, and obviously this will require more time than moving the same amount of goods from one single family home to another.